open-ortho/dent-oip/README.md

 ## Known Issues

-There is a potential problem with the SQL script: apparently while it works fine with Python 3.10 and sqlite 3.37, the script bonks with an SQL error when around FROM clause.
-See PANIO-227.
+There is a potential problem with the SQL script: apparently while it works fine with Sqlite 3.37, the script bonks with an SQL error when around FROM clause when using Sqlite 3.31, which is the version shipped with Ubuntu 20.04 LTS.
+Install the latest sqlite3 version to fix the issue.

 ## Editing